Driving the simulator – data and software

 - Start the iperf3 server on one of the NUCs.
 Note that in iperf, the client sends data to the server rather than downloading it.

 - Reset the path MTU (PMTU) cache on the world server machines.

 - Ping the special purpose Pi on the island side from the special purpose Pi on the world side.
 This functions as a kind of “referee’s start whistle” for the experiment as it creates a unique packet record in all tcpdump captures, allowing us to synchronise them later.

 - Start the island clients as simultaneously as possible.

-- Start pinging from sats-sp to the island side – typically, we ping 10 times per second.
+- Start pinging from sats-ping to the island side – typically, we ping 10 times per second.

 - Wait for the core experiment duration to expire.
 The clients terminate themselves.